 Introduction

-Bone Marrow Transplantation (BMT) is a well-established treatment for malignant and non-malignant hematological diseases (1).
-Allogeneic transplantation comes with the risk of Graft versus Host Disease (GVHD), a major cause of morbidity and mortality in BMT patients (2).
-In addition, the toxicity of the conditioning protocol which precedes BMT impairs innate and adaptive immunity, making transplanted patients very susceptible to both common and unusual infections.
-The early post-engraftment period is categorized by progressive recovery of cell mediated immunity.
-However, full reconstitution of the hematological components may take years (3).
+Bone marrow transplantation (BMT) is a well-established treatment for malignant and non-malignant hematological diseases (1).
+Allogeneic transplantation comes with the risk of graft versus host disease (GVHD), a major cause of morbidity and mortality in BMT patients (2).
+In addition, the toxicity of the conditioning protocol that precedes BMT impairs innate and adaptive immunity, making transplanted patients very susceptible to both common and rare infections.
+The early post-engraftment period is categorized by a progressive recovery of cell mediated immunity, however, full reconstitution of the hematological components may take years (3).

-In the recent years, numerous publications have suggested the potential of cannabis-based medicines for the treatment of various conditions (4).
+In recent years, numerous publications have suggested the potential of cannabis-based medicines for the treatment of various conditions (4).
 Among the patients who can benefit from such treatment are BMT patients, who often suffer from nausea and chronic pain.
-Cannabis contains numerous molecules, including more than 60 chemical compounds classified as cannabinoids and the different sub-strains differ in their cannabinoid contents.
-Two cannabinoids have been subjects of most of the studies examining medical uses: D9 tetrahydrocannabinol (THC) and cannabidiol (CBD).
-THC and some of the other Cannabinoids mediate their actions primarily through the Gi protein-coupled seven transmembrane cannabinoid receptors: Cannabinoid receptor 1 (CB1), which is mainly expressed in the brain and to some extent in peripheral tissues such as the immune tissues and Cannabinoid receptor type 2 (CB2), which is expressed at high density in immune cells.
-CBD has a very weak affinity toward the CB1 and CB2 cannabinoid receptors (5).
-Several reports demonstrated CBD signaling through non cannabinoid receptor mechanisms, such as TRP channels and the nuclear receptor- Peroxisome Proliferator-Activated Receptor gamma (PPAR-γ) (6).
+Cannabis contains numerous molecules, including more than 60 chemical compounds classified as cannabinoids, and different sub-strains vary in their cannabinoid content.
+Two cannabinoids have been the focus of most of the studies examining medical uses: D9 tetrahydrocannabinol (THC) and cannabidiol (CBD).
+THC and some of the other cannabinoids mediate their actions primarily through the Gi protein-coupled seven transmembrane cannabinoid receptors: cannabinoid receptor 1 (CB1), which is mainly expressed in the brain and to some extent in peripheral tissues such as the immune tissues, and cannabinoid receptor type 2 (CB2), which is expressed at high density in immune cells.
+CBD has a very weak affinity to CB1 and CB2 (5).
+Several reports demonstrated CBD signaling through non-cannabinoid receptor mechanisms, such as TRP channels and the nuclear receptor, peroxisome proliferator-activated receptor gamma (PPAR-γ) (6).

-In addition to their effect on the nervous system, both fyto and endo-cannabinoids impart important immunological effects.
-They possess a wide range of anti-inflammatory properties by induction of anti-inflammatory cytokine production e.g.IL-4, IL-5 IL-10 and affect differentiation and function of several immune cells (7).
-The involvement of cannabinoid receptors signaling in the biology of hematopoietic stem and progenitor cells was also reported (8,9).
-Importantly, different cannabinoids were shown to affect differently immune cell function (10).
+In addition to their effects on the nervous system, both phyto- and endocannabinoids have important immunological effects.
+They possess a wide range of anti-inflammatory properties as they induce the production of anti-inflammatory cytokines, such as IL-4, IL-5 and IL-10, and they affect the differentiation and function of several immune cells (7).
+The involvement of cannabinoid receptor signaling in the biology of hematopoietic stem and progenitor cells has also been reported (8,9).
+Importantly, different cannabinoids were shown to differentially affect immune cell function (10).

-Although a lot of information has been collected regarding the influence of cannabis and cannabinoids on the immune system, the effect of these drugs on rehabilitation of the hematologic system after BMT and their efficacy in GVHD patients is largely unknown.
-THC treatment was shown to reduce GVHD in a mouse model that did not include BMT (11) and a recent publication demonstrated the beneficial effect of the cannabinoid CBD as GVHD prophylaxis in patients (12) but the differential effect of different cannabinoids was not examined.
+Although there is much information regarding the influence of cannabis and cannabinoids on the immune system, the effect of these drugs on rehabilitation of the hematological system after BMT and their efficacy in GVHD patients is largely unknown.
+THC treatment was shown to reduce GVHD in a mouse model that did not include BMT (11) and a recent publication demonstrated the beneficial effect of the cannabinoid CBD in GVHD prophylaxis in patients (12), but the differential effects of cannabinoids was not examined.

-We hypothesize that each cannabinoid have selective effects on hematopoietic and immune cells and therefore different cannabinoids would have different influence on hematopoiesis and on GVHD.
+We hypothesize that each cannabinoid has selective effects on hematopoietic and immune cells and hence a different impact on hematopoiesis and on GVHD.

-In our study we compared the influence of pure THC, pure CBD and high THC/high CBD cannabis extracts treatment in murine BMT models.
-We show here that all the treatments reduce activated lymphocyte proliferation in vitro, but pure cannabinoids, particularly CBD, has stronger inhibitory effect.
-We also reveal that CBD and THC utilize different signal transduction pathways to cause these effects.
-In syngeneic transplantation model we demonstrate that all treatments, mainly pure THC, inhibit lymphocyte reconstitution after transplantation.
-Although pure cannabinoids had superior effect in vitro, in the GVHD model, cannabis extracts treatment reduced the severity of the disease and improved survival better than pure cannabinoids.
+In our study we compared the treatment of pure THC, pure CBD and high THC/high CBD cannabis extracts in murine BMT models.
+We show here that all the treatments reduced activated lymphocyte proliferation in vitro, but pure cannabinoids, particularly CBD, had a stronger inhibitory effect.
+We also found that CBD and THC utilize different signal transduction pathways to cause these effects.
+Using a syngeneic transplantation model, we demonstrated that all treatments, but pure THC in particular, inhibit lymphocyte reconstitution after transplantation.
+Although pure cannabinoids had a superior effect in vitro, cannabis extracts were better at reducing the severity of disease and improving survival in the GVHD model than pure cannabinoids.